National Kurultai: History

 The term kurultai (from Turkic qurultay, meaning "gathering" or "assembly") has its roots in the political traditions of Turkic and Mongol nomadic societies, where it referred to councils convened by tribal leaders or khans to make collective decisions.

 The modern National Kurultai was established on 14 June 2022 by decree of President Kassym-Jomart Tokayev, following the constitutional referendum.
-It replaced the National Council of Public Trust, which previously served as consultative body to enhance public participation in governance.
+It replaced the National Council of Public Trust, which previously served as consultative body to encourage public participation in governance.
 According to deputy chairman of the National Kurultai, Erlan Qarin, the organisation serves as a consultative and advisory body under the President of Kazakhstan.
 Its primary objective is to facilitate national dialogue and develop strategies that promote public unity, strengthen civic engagement, and ensure social cohesion.

 Sessions

 The inaugural meeting of the National Kurultai was held in the Ulytau Region on 16 June 2022.
 President Kassym-Jomart Tokayev emphasised the importance of strengthening national solidarity and enhancing public participation in state affairs.
 The session addressed a broad agenda, resulting in legislative initiatives on women's and children's rights, measures to prevent gambling and drug addiction, and the reinstatement of Republic Day as a national holiday.

 The second session convened in Turkistan on 17 June 2023 under the theme "Just Kazakhstan — Responsible Citizen", with discussions centered on ethics, cultural identity, and civic responsibility.
 Participants examined the preservation of national traditions while adapting to modern conditions.
 The meeting also addressed reforms in state symbols and support for creative industries, with the aim of strengthening a shared civic identity and promoting cultural innovation.

 The third National Kurultai took place in Atyrau on 15 March 2024, with socio-economic development as its primary theme "Fair Citizen — Fair Labour — Fair Wages".
-President Tokayev and other speakers discussed strategies to address economic disparities between regions, while also highlighting the need to reduce excessive monument-building in favour of practical public infrastructure.
+President Tokayev and other speakers discussed strategies to address economic disparities between regions, while also highlighting the need to reduce excessive monument-building in favour of public infrastructure.
 The session responded to emerging social trends, advocating for balanced development policies and more efficient use of resources.

 The fourth meeting was held in Burabay on 14 March 2025, focusing on regional development, tourism, environmental conservation, sports, education, and social justice.
 Key outcomes included directives to modernise infrastructure, expand the nation’s digital archives, and improve the delivery of public services.
 The discussions underscored the importance of integrating cultural heritage preservation with forward-looking socio-economic strategies.

+Dissolution

+Following the 2026 Kazakh constitutional referendum, the 2026 Constitution of Kazakhstan was adopted, and thus the National Kurultai was dissolved.
+The name "kurultai" was carried over to the country's new unicameral legislature, the Kurultai of Kazakhstan.